I. Introduction: Navigating Homeownership in Ontario

 -

-Persons with Disabilities: Individuals who are eligible for the Disability Tax Credit, or those acquiring a home for the benefit of a related person who is eligible for this credit, may qualify for the Home Buyers' Amount (HBTC) without needing to meet the standard first-time home buyer criteria.7 In such cases, the purchase must be made to facilitate the person with the disability living in a home that is more accessible or better suited to their specific needs.7 This provision underscores a policy objective to support vulnerable populations in securing suitable housing.
+Persons with Disabilities: Individuals who are eligible for the Disability Tax Credit, or those acquiring a home for the benefit of a related person who is eligible for this credit, may qualify for the Home Buyers' Amount (HBTC) without needing to meet the standard first-time home buyer criteria.

 -

-Marital or Common-Law Partnership Breakdown: Individuals who have recently experienced a breakdown of a marriage or common-law partnership may also be considered first-time home buyers, even if they previously owned a home with their former partner.3 This acknowledges that a prior homeownership status might not reflect an individual's current need for assistance in re-entering the housing market independently.
+Marital or Common-Law Partnership Breakdown: Individuals who have recently experienced a breakdown of a marriage or common-law partnership may also be considered first-time home buyers, even if they previously owned a home with their former partner.

-The federal government offers several key programs designed to assist first-time home buyers across Canada, including those in Ontario.
+The federal government offers several key programs designed to assist first-time home buyers in Canada, including those in Ontario and the GTA.
 These initiatives primarily focus on tax-advantaged savings, tax credits, and direct financial assistance for down payments.

 The First Home Savings Account (FHSA)

-The First Home Savings Account (FHSA), introduced recently, is a significant tax-advantaged registered plan specifically designed to help eligible first-time home buyers save for a qualifying first home.2 A key benefit of the FHSA is its "tax-free in, tax-free out" structure, which combines the advantages of a Registered Retirement Savings Plan (RRSP) and a Tax-Free Savings Account (TFSA).19 Contributions made to an FHSA are generally tax-deductible, allowing individuals to reduce their taxable income, while qualifying withdrawals made to purchase a home are entirely tax-free.2
+The First Home Savings Account (FHSA), introduced recently, is a significant tax-advantaged registered plan specifically designed to help eligible first-time home buyers save for a qualifying first home.
+A key benefit of the FHSA is its "tax-free in, tax-free out" structure, which combines the advantages of a Registered Retirement Savings Plan (RRSP) and a Tax-Free Savings Account (TFSA).
+Contributions made to an FHSA are generally tax-deductible, while qualifying withdrawals made to purchase a home are entirely tax-free.

 The Home Buyers' Plan (HBP)

-The Home Buyers' Plan (HBP) allows first-time home buyers to withdraw funds from their Registered Retirement Savings Plan (RRSP) to finance the purchase or construction of a qualifying home.2 This withdrawal is not immediately taxable, providing a significant source of funds for a down payment.4
+The Home Buyers' Plan (HBP) allows first-time home buyers to withdraw funds from their Registered Retirement Savings Plan (RRSP) to finance the purchase or construction of a qualifying home.
+This withdrawal is not immediately taxable, providing a significant source of funds for a down payment.

 The First-Time Home Buyer Tax Credit (HBTC)

-The First-Time Home Buyer Tax Credit (HBTC), also known as the Home Buyers' Amount (HBA), is a non-refundable federal tax credit designed to make homeownership more affordable.1 Eligible first-time home buyers can claim up to $10,000 on their federal income tax return in the year of their home purchase.1 This credit translates into a maximum tax reduction or savings of $1,500, which is calculated by multiplying the $10,000 amount by the lowest personal income tax rate (currently 15%).1 As a non-refundable credit, it can reduce taxes owed to zero, but it will not result in an additional refund beyond that amount.1
+The First-Time Home Buyer Tax Credit (HBTC), also known as the Home Buyers' Amount (HBA), is a non-refundable federal tax credit designed to make homeownership more affordable.
+Eligible first-time home buyers can claim up to $10,000 on their federal income tax return, which translates into a maximum tax reduction of $1,500.

 The Goods and Services Tax (GST) or Harmonized Sales Tax (HST) is typically applied to new homes.
-The general GST/HST New Housing Rebate allows individuals to recover some of the federal portion of this tax paid on the purchase of a new or substantially renovated home.4 This rebate is applicable whether the home is purchased from a builder, built by the individual on their own land, or acquired through shares in a co-operative housing corporation.10
+The general GST/HST New Housing Rebate allows individuals to recover some of the federal portion of this tax paid on the purchase of a new or substantially renovated home.
+There is currently no separate new GST rebate for first-time home buyers.
+The existing rebate remains applicable.

 Table 1: Federal First-Time Home Buyer Incentives (2025)